D3lt4lph4/papers/docs/imagedetection/ssd.md

 ### Architecture

-The SSD can be devided into two main parts, the feature extractor and the regressors/classifiers.
+The SSD can be divided into two main parts, the feature extractor and the regressors/classifiers.
 For the first part, the VGG-16 is used, then convolutional layers are added to create the grids used for the classifications/predictions.
 The image below shows the architecture of the network :

 ![SSD network](https://github.com/D3lt4lph4/papers/blob/master/docs/images/imagedetection/ssd/ssd-network.png?raw=true "SSD Network")